 Euro-zone ‘flash’ composite PMI rises.
 Business growth within the 19-member region grew more than expected in February, according to the ‘flash’ PMI.
 IHS Markit’s Euro-zone ‘flash’ composite purchasing managers’ index advanced to 56.0 in February from January’s reading of 54.4.
 It was the highest reading since April 2011 and was above economists’ estimated reading of 54.3.
 ‘Flash’ manufacturing PMI rose to 55.5 from January’s 55.2, and the services PMI moved up to 55.6 from 53.7.

 - Asian Markets

-Japan manufacturing PMI climbs.
-Japan’s manufacturing activity expanded at the fastest pace in almost three years.
-The final Markit/Nikkei manufacturing purchasing managers’ index (PMI) of January advanced to 52.7 from December’s reading of 52.4, slightly below economists’ estimated reading of 52.8.
-It was the fifth straight month the reading remained above the 50-mark and was the highest reading since March 2014.
+Japan ‘flash’ manufacturing PMI rises.
+Japan’s manufacturing activity accelerated at the fastest pace in nearly three years in February.
+The Markit/Nikkei ‘flash’ manufacturing purchasing managers’ index (PMI) rose to 53.5 in February from January’s final reading of 52.7.
+The gauge was above the 50-mark for the sixth consecutive month and was at the highest level since March 2014.

 Japan’s trade deficit widens.
 Japan’s trade deficit in January increased to ¥1.1T compared to ¥648B one year ago, as imports climbed for the first time in two years.
 Economists were expecting a trade deficit of ¥626B.
 Exports rose 1.3% from a year earlier while imports advanced 8.5% year-over-year.
 Exports to U.S. dropped 6.6% while sales to China increased by 3.1%.